 - Action– taking the next step towards purchasing the chosen product

-Regardless of the line of work you are in- b2b, b2c or even b2g there is a lifecycle for your customers.
-This has evolved slightly since St. Elmo’s day, however remains close to the original format.
-You can look at this customer cycle and combined with sales, bounce rates (found in Google analytics for websites) and other patterns you can determine which areas you can enhance or improve.
-There are a few iterations of the modern customer lifecycle, however there are basically 5 universally accepted phases.
+Regardless of the line of work you are in – b2b, b2c, or even b2g – there is a lifecycle for your customers.
+This has evolved slightly since St. Elmo’s day, however, remains close to the original format.
+You can look at this customer cycle and combine it with sales, bounce rates (found in Google analytics for websites), and other patterns so you can determine which areas you can enhance or improve.
+There are a few iterations of the modern customer lifecycle, but generally, there are 5 universally accepted phases.
 They may be named something else, but the gestalt remains the same.
 BirdSeed can help communication and engagement with your customers no matter where they are on the path.
 Here is a brief overview of the stages.

 The Fives Stages of the Customer Life Cycle